-For example, the default threshold is +1 dB, so XXXX=1dB
+For example, the default threshold is +1 dB, so XXXX=1dB.

-The automatic loop adjustment feature can be disabled by programming the Loop Adjustment Threshold to a large positive value, e.g. XXXX=7FFFH or by programming the amount of attenuation added to zero (see below).
+The automatic loop adjustment feature can be disabled by programming the Loop Adjustment Threshold to a large positive value, e.g. XXXX=7FFFH, or by programming the amount of attenuation added to zero (see below).

-Also the automatic loop adjustment feature can be disabled by using the Speakerphone Configuration Command described in the Standalone Speakerphone section.
+It is also possible to disable the automatic loop adjustment feature with the Speakerphone Configuration Command described in Section 9.21.

-Note that when using the AEC concurrently with speech compression modes, this particular command can only be sent AFTER enabling the AEC and entering the playback and record states.
+Note: When using the AEC concurrently with speech compression modes, this particular command can only be sent after enabling the AEC and entering the playback and record states.